-Operators shall be eligible for overtime in Group 6 if sufficient mechanics and/or relief operators are not available, provided he/she is not scheduled to begin work within four (4) hours.
+Operators followed by the Laboratory Technician shall be eligible for overtime in Group 6 if sufficient mechanics and/or relief operators are not available, provided he/she is not scheduled to begin work within four (4) hours.

 Operations Assistant shall be eligible for overtime in Group 6 and 10; they can exercise seniority or lack of seniority in Group 6 and last group worked in.